1ucian/1ucian.github.io/README.md

 6. Open `http://<host>:5000/` in your browser (replace `<host>` with your computer's address).
 The server listens on all network interfaces so it can be reached from other devices on the same network.

+By default InsightMate uses the local **qwen3:30b-a3b** model.
+You can switch models from the Settings panel in the web UI.

 Conversation history, unread email summaries and calendar events are stored locally in `memory.db`.
 Settings are written to `config.json`.

 ### Recent Updates